Skip to content

 Hail damage costs in Moore, OK

-Moore sits in the convergence zone where the dryline, jet stream, and Gulf moisture produce intense supercell thunderstorms characteristic of Tornado Alley.
-Hail season peaks from April through June, with May historically generating the most damaging large-hail events in Cleveland County.
-The 1.75-inch hail event recorded on June 3, 2025, represents the significant damage threshold at which functional loss occurs on standard architectural asphalt shingles, the dominant roof material throughout Moore.
+Moore sits in the heart of Tornado Alley, where the dryline, jet stream, and Gulf moisture converge to produce intense supercell thunderstorms capable of large hail.
+The peak hail season runs from April through June, with May historically producing the most damaging large-hail events in the region.
+Spring storms in Cleveland County can produce hail sizes well above one inch, which can cause functional damage to standard architectural asphalt shingles that dominate Moore's housing stock.

 Hail risk score